 Think branding is just for businesses?
 Think again.
-In these closing months of 2017, branding is for everyone – companies, nonprofits, professionals, pets (just check out the brand created by Grumpy Cat) and yes, even towns and cities.
+Branding is for everyone – companies, nonprofits, professionals, pets (just check out the brand created by Grumpy Cat) and yes, even towns and cities.
 With the rise of the millennial generation, it is even more important for your town, borough or city to have a brand to call it’s own.
 Most know that I come from a small town, a very small town.
 Pittston, Pennsylvania is located in the heart of the Pennsylvania coal fields on the banks of the Susquehanna River smack dab between Wilkes-Barre and more well-known Scranton.
 Pittston, just like many small towns across the country are seeing a new renaissance but many face the same problems namely the town or borough lacks a brand for itself.
 In this article we will look at 10 tips on how your small town can create its own brand and guarantee a spot for itself on the digital roadmap.

 1.)
 Change Your Mindset